 \subsubsection{Which Target Solutions?}

-Figure~\ref{fig:solutions} shows the joint payoff vectors of possible pure and alternating target solutions in the Microgrid Scenario.
-As with many other RSGs, the one-shot NEs (one shown) are Pareto dominated by several possible target solutions.
-Furthermore, the possible target solutions in which each player's payoff exceeds its maximin strategy can be sustained as NEs of the repeated game \cite{GintisGameTheory}.
-As such, these possible target solutions offer a variety of potentially desirable equilibrium solutions, each differing in the value provided to each player.
+Figure~\ref{fig:solutions} shows the joint payoffs of possible pure and alternating target solutions in the Microgrid Scenario.
+In this RSG, the one-shot NE is Pareto dominated by many possible target solutions.
+Since any solution in which each player's payoff exceeds its maximin value can be sustained as NEs of the repeated game \cite{GintisGameTheory}, these possible target solutions offer a variety of potentially desirable equilibrium solutions.

-In practice, more experts makes the task of finding the best expert more difficult for the expert algorithm.
-Thus, we form leader experts for only up to five of the possible target solutions we have identified.
-First, we select the solution that maximizes the minimum payoff between the players (i.e., the egalitarian solution).
-Next, we select the two points that give each player the highest payoff while providing the other player with at least its security level.
-The last two points are chosen to maximize the Euclidean distance from the other selected payoff vectors.
-For the Microgrid Scenario, our algorithm selects the target solutions shown in red in Figure~\ref{fig:solutions}.
+A larger $\Phi_i$ provides more resolution, but makes the learning problem more difficult.
+In this work, we form leader experts for up to five solutions.
+We select the egalitarian solution and the two solutions that give each player its highest payoff subject to the other player getting its security level.
+We then select two points that maximize the Euclidean distance from the other selected solutions.
+This provides a variety of different options for the players to agree to.
+Figure~\ref{fig:solutions} shows the selected points for the Microgrid Scenario in red.